 "A Bosnian, a Croat, and a Serb walk into a conference room" sounds like a start of a bad joke.
 Konverzija, however, was everything but, even though it saw its fair share of people from Bosnia, Serbia, or Croatia.
 More than 20 expert speakers and over 400 attendees, to be exact, which makes Konverzija one of the biggest digital marketing conferences in the region.

 It’s the place where you go to check the relevance of your skillset and your toolbelt.
 That's what makes this digital marketing conference so special and unique.

 The other major reason why I keep coming back to Konverzija is that there are no sponsored keynotes.
 Most speakers get here by recommendation.
 Only people with a proven track record in PPC, SEO, or analytics get an invitation.
 This concept works nicely - the quality of keynote speakers is always top-notch.

-What made this Konverzija special whas that I finally heard speakers telling us about the “why” behind their advice.
+What made this Konverzija special was that I finally heard speakers telling us about the “why” behind their advice.
 It’s easy for me to grab a certain practical technique and implement it.
 But knowing the “why” behind it shifts my perspective or understanding of a problem.
 There’s tremendous value in this.

-What Is Konverzija?
+So What Is Konverzija?

 Konverzija is a digital marketing conference organized by Grape.ba and SEO.ba that takes place every year in Banja Luka, Bosnia.
-This year, It was a two-day event, and it featured 24 keynotes and two panel discussions.
+This year, It was a two-day event, and it featured 24 keynotes and two-panel discussions.

 At this underrated digital marketing conference, we saw some of the best speakers in the fields of PPC, SEO, analytics, social and content.
 They presented a lot of insightful concepts and case studies and gave us plenty to unpack in the days to come and implement in our day-to-day work.

 Here’s a recap of some of the sessions our team attended and what we heard, arranged by topic for your convenience.